omgboohoo/container_monkey/PRD.md

 ## Overview

-The ultimate open-source backup and recovery solution for Docker.
-Protect your containers, volumes, and networks with one-click backups or automated scheduling.
-Restore instantly when disaster strikes.
-Move containers between servers effortlessly.
+The open-source backup and recovery solution for Docker.
+Protect your containers, volumes, and networks with one-click backups, automated scheduling, and instant restoration.

 ## Tech Stack